PowerFeather/powerfeather-docs/docs/guides/prolong_battery_health.md

 sidebar_position: 2
 ---

-# Prolonging Li-Po Battery Health
+# Prolonging Battery Health

+Li-po batteries degrade as you use them